-First body pulled out of Meghalaya mine, 42 days after workers got stuck
+First body pulled out of Meghalaya mine, six weeks after 15 workers got stuck

 Shillong, Jan 24: One body has been recovered on Thursday from the mine at Ksan near Lyteiñ River in East Jaintia Hills.